seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 ### SCENE V. Pentapolis.
 A room in the palace.

-*Enter SIMONIDES, reading a letter, at one door: The Second Knight meets him*
+*Enter SIMONIDES, reading a letter, at one door: the Knights meet him*

-**Second Knight**
+**First Knight**
 Good morrow to the good Simonides.

 **SIMONIDES**
-Knight, from my daughter this I let you know,
+Knights, from my daughter this I let you know,
 That for this twelvemonth she'll not undertake
 A married life.
 Her reason to herself is only known,